needle-mirror/com.unity.xr.arfoundation/Documentation~/upgrade-guide.md

 - Use Unity 2021.2 or newer.
 - Be aware of the change in package structure.
+- Upgrade from AR Session Origin to XR Origin.

 **Use Unity 2021.2 or newer**